EDUCATION

 The annual Essentially Ellington High School Jazz Band Competition & Festival is one of the most innovative jazz education events in the world.
 Each year, high school musicians from across North America travel to New York City to spend three days immersed in workshops, jam sessions, rehearsals and performances at the “House of Swing,” Frederick P. Rose Hall, home of Jazz at Lincoln Center.

-• To complete an application and submit a chart and recording, please click the Apply Now button below and select “Competition and Festival” from the drop-down menu on the left.
+- To complete an application and submit a recording, please click the Apply Now button below and select “Competition and Festival” from the drop-down menu on the left.
+Applications will be available in September.

 COMMENTS ONLY